libssh2/libssh2/docs/libssh2_session_handshake.md

 *session* - Session instance as returned by libssh2_session_init_ex(3)

 *socket* - Connected socket descriptor.
-Typically a TCP connection though the protocol allows for any reliable transport and the library will attempt to use any berkeley socket.
+Typically a TCP connection though the protocol allows for any reliable transport and the library attempts to use any berkeley socket.

 Begin transport layer protocol negotiation with the connected host.